#

 The minter smart contract should empower the collector to make their own decisions, and should not be custodial in nature.

-4. Honest
+#4.
+Honest

 Blockchains have a unique set of technical quirks that can be exploited by opportunistic or malicious actors.
 These result in frequent discussions about bots, "flipping", and front-running.

 We are committed to providing solutions to help alleviate these issues, but we are also committed to being honest about their limitations.
 Solutions must have sound fundamentals, and ones that only hide or obfuscate minting bots or other issues are not real solutions, and therefore should not be implemented.
-See the
+See the Lessons Learned section for more examples of this.

-5. Flexible
+#5.
+Flexible

 In some situations, a project may desire to mint in a way that is highly centralized or in some other non-traditional manner.
 An example of this would be a project that utilizes in-person minting at an event.
 In this case, the project may choose to mint from a single, centralized mobile device, but should be transparent about that decision.

-"Fairness" Ideals
+#"Fairness" Ideals

 Fairness is a concept that is often discussed in the context of minting, and is worth investigating in some amount of nuance.